 Ask about possible side effects.
 Find out what side effects you can expect from your treatment and how your health care team plans to manage them if they occur.
 See if there is anything you or your health care team can do to prevent or reduce the chances that you will develop certain side effects.
 There are effective ways to prevent side effects such as nausea, vomiting, diarrhea, constipation and pain.
 It is important to advocate for yourself if side effects do arise during treatment.
 Do not be afraid to ask your doctor about the best ways to manage them.

 Get the facts about reconstructive and plastic surgery.
-Some surgeries, such as those for head and neck cancer, breast cancer or skin cancer, may affect your appearance.
-You’re your doctor about reconstructive/plastic surgery.
+Some surgeries, such as those for head neck and oral cancer, breast cancer or skin cancer, may affect your appearance.
+Therefore, you may want to ask your doctor about reconstructive/plastic surgery.
 Reconstructive/plastic surgery can often be done at the same time as your oncology surgery, so ask about this option as early as possible.
 A Board-certified plastic surgeon can give you information about your options.
 To find a certified plastic surgeon, visit the website of the American Society of Plastic Surgeons at www.plasticsurgery.org and click on “Find a surgeon.”

 Learn about fertility-preservation options.
-If you are unsure if you plan to have children in the future, find out whether the treatment your doctor is recommending could affect your ability to conceive.
+If you plan to have children in the future, or if you are unsure find out whether the treatment your doctor is recommending could affect your ability to conceive.
 It is important to speak with your doctor about fertility concerns before you begin treatment.
 He or she may be able to select a treatment or technique that preserves your fertility or they may be able to refer you for sperm/egg banking prior to treatment.
 Doctors do not always discuss fertility preservation, especially if they want to begin treatment right away.
 If this is a priority for you, make sure to discuss your concerns with your medical team from the beginning.